-The biggest Australian Paralympic Team in Winter Games history just created another milestone by naming its first female Flag Bearer, Para-snowboarder Joany Badenhorst, to lead the athletes into the Opening Ceremony in PyeongChang, South Korea, tomorrow night.
+The biggest Australian Paralympic Team in Winter Games history just created another milestone by naming its first female flag-bearer, Para-snowboarder Joany Badenhorst, to lead the athletes into the Opening Ceremony in PyeongChang, South Korea, tomorrow (9 March) night.

 The previous 11 Paralympic Winter Games have had some of Australia’s most distinguished athletes carry the flag at Opening Ceremonies, including the first person to win gold at either an Olympic or Paralympic Winter Games – Michael Milton – in the men’s slalom LW2 in 1992.